Sparda Bank Tower in Frankfurt

 Sparda Bank Tower is a new high-rise building that will be built in the European District of Frankfurt by 2025.
-Construction is scheduled to start in 2022.
+Construction started in 2022.
 The building was designed by the architects cyrus moser.
 The property is owned by Sparda Bank Hessen eG, which acquired the building from the project developer Zech.
 Sparda Bank will also be one of the main tenants.

 In addition to the office space, the high-rise tower will primarily contain hotel space from the ATLANTIC Hotel Group.
 The hotel will be housed in the lower part (between the 5th floor and 18th floor).
 Below the hotel the conference areas and rooms for catering will be constructed.
 The technical floor (19th floor) separates the hotel from the office space above it.
 Between the 20th floor and the 25th floor, open-plan offices are being built, which are to be used by Messe Frankfurt.
 Between the 26th floor and the 32nd floor freely rentable offices will be created.
 The two top floors in the tower head will contain building technology.
 The official height of the new skyscraper is exactly 123.10 meters up to the top of the roof (117.10 meters plus 6 meters of technical construction – see building section).
 Status of this information: End of 2020.
 Note: When you count floors in Germany, the ground is floor #0 and not #1.

 Messe Entrance South

 Originally, only the south entrance to the trade fair area was planned at the intended location without featuring a tower.
 But a short time later, the current skyscraper came into play.
 The south entrance will now be integrated into the proposed high-rise complex according to current plans.
 The low-rise building has four or five storeys (plus one overhead technical storey) and is used by Messe Frankfurt.
 The following plan sections are as of October 2019.